vatsid/raspberrypi-telemetry-to-cloud/README.md

 # raspberry2solace README

 What does this demonstrate?
-This is a demonstration of ingesting streaming IoT sensor data via raspberry pi gateway into cloud.
-A Solace PubSub+ Event Broker is used to asynchronously distribute data to multiple consumers in cloud, on-prem etc.
+This is a demonstration of Streaming IoT sensor data ingest via raspberry pi gateway into cloud.
+A Solace PubSub+ Event Broker is used to asynchronously stream/distribute data to multiple consumers in cloud, on-prem etc.

 ### Cloud Services Used
 AWS, Node-Red, PubSub + Cloud on GCP